x3tb3t/hyde/_posts/2018-08-03-Frida-for-Android.md

 - Add functions on the fly
 - Modify functions on the fly
-- Manage the memory (allocate data, scan, etc.)
+- Manage the memory (allocate/overwrite data, scan, etc.)
 - Retrieve arguments passed to functions
 - Retrieve return values of functions